 I got so worried that I called the therapist Joyce and I had worked with.
 I said, “you have to help me.
-I don’t care where this leads, I want to get to the bottom of it.“ That began over a year and half of deep therapy, sometimes multiple times a week.
-I wasn’t sleeping well all alone in my big house under the Hollywood sign.
+I don’t care where this leads, I have to get to the bottom of it.“ That began over a year and half of deep, intense therapy sessions, sometimes multiple times a week.
+I wasn’t sleeping well all alone in my big house under the Hollywood sign which didn't help.
 It seemed like one of those classic moments out of the movies when the character finally achieves some dream and realizes all of it means nothing.

 I tried everything I had in the past to stabilize my emotional and psychological systems.
 I had begun a karate practice with Lena before she left so I threw myself into that.

 It would help for a while, but then the demons would return.
-I would end up getting my black belt in record time and for the first time feeling really comfortable in my body.
+I would end up getting my black belt in record time and for the first time feeling really comfortable in my body, so that was something.
 I had this history of feeling big and goofy.
 The karate practice helped me ground that and channel the energy in more positive ways.

-I remember someone asking if I felt suicidal.
-I commented no, but I understood based on the intensity of the pain why someone would be.
+I remember someone asking me if I felt suicidal.
+I commented no, but I felt the deep pain that would cause someone to think about it.
 It was a type of hell for me as I became more vulnerable, stripped of all that I identified with as me.
 In those moments, I would re-live over and over again situations where I had hurt someone.
 It was like I was experiencing a movie of these failures.
 They would not leave me alone.
 It was in some sense a life review.

 Dragonfly Stories & Rock and Roll

 A bunch of the tapes were ones that had been made just for reference while we were in the studio as Sweet Pain.
 The tapes not only contained songs we were working on, but us talking to each other between takes.
 It was like listening to a movie from another chapter of my life.
-Suffice to say it became a big project and what emerged out of were the 12 songs I liked from my quiet side and a CD of the rock and roll of Sweet Pain.
-It also helped me manage my depression.
+Suffice to say it became a big project and what emerged out of were the 12 songs I liked from my quiet side and a CD of the rock and roll pieces from Sweet Pain.
+It helped me manage my depression and anxiety.
 When I was working on this project I felt better.

 One of the gems I found was the original recording of me working out the lyrics to “Green Eyed Lady.”
-I had gone into a two track studio with my friend and guitarist extraordinaire Carl Johnson and just laid it down in one take.
-Very different than what Sugerloaf did with the record.
+I had gone into a two track studio with my friend and guitarist extraordinaire Carl Johnson and just laid it down in one take when I was trying to time the lyrics with the music.
+My version is very different from what Sugerloaf did with their hit record.